SarahCreager/reading-note/code401/class33.md

 **Why is the Context API useful?**

-It gives you a way to pass gloal data to children components without having to manually pass down props through every component.
+It gives you a way to pass global data to children components without having to manually pass down props through every component.

 **Can a component outside of a provider get its context?**